pavelkryukov/forward_list2/README.md

 # forward_list2

-C++ forward list with iterator to the last element
+Wrapper around C++ `forward_list` with iterator to the last element.

+The idea has been proposed and discussed here: https://github.com/cpp-ru/ideas/issues/487